falconsmilie/backendcodechallenge/SETUP.md

 ```

 ## Run Database Migration
 From a terminal within your `app` container run the following command to setup the database tables.
+This command will drop
+the table if it exists, which is handy for resetting the database during development.

 ```
 php database/migrate.php